brucemcpherson/xmlJsonTest/dependencies.md

 # Google Apps Script Project: xmlJsonTest
-This repo (xmlJsonTest) was automatically updated on 05 January 2016 16:42:24 GMT by GasGit
+This repo (xmlJsonTest) was automatically updated on 27 July 2016 10:36:44 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project xmlJsonTest